 before the wedding to make certain that there are still plenty of gift options in all price ranges and if there aren't, add a few more items to the registry.

 About a month before the wedding, you can start writing thank you notes for your early wedding gifts.
 It will make sending the thank you notes after the wedding much easier.

 Send thank you notes for registry gifts that you received before the wedding, and save time later.

 Gift registry etiquette

-Although it is becoming more common, try not to include your registry information with your wedding invitation.
+Although it is becoming more common, try NOT to include your registry information with your wedding invitation.
 It really is considered tacky, at best.
-It isn't considered polite to use your wedding invitation to suggest that your guests provide a gift even if you know everyone will be giving one.
+It isn't considered polite to use your wedding invitation to suggest that your guests provide a gift even if you know everyone will!

 One way to get around this is to include the bridal registry information with your wedding shower invitation.
 Since the shower is clearly a gifting event, it is not out of line to let people know where you've registered.

 most cases, the shower and wedding lists will overlap.
 Simply tell all those people who are not being invited to the wedding shower(s) or else anyone who asks where you are registered and let them spread the word.

 Since most of the bigger wedding registries are online now, shopping for the perfect